Brewers vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Alek Manoah (1-5) will take the mound for the Blue Jays, his 12th start of the season.
+- The Blue Jays will send Kevin Gausman (3-3) to the mound for his 12th start this season.

 |Opponent